 Michael is the author of numerous articles and continuing legal education materials, and he frequently speaks to attorneys, financial professionals, and caregivers on topics of interest to seniors and people with disabilities.
 Michael is fluent in Spanish and has served as an interpreter in various settings, including Colorado Courts.

 For many years, Michael chaired the Agency and Professional Relations Subcommittee of the Oregon State Bar’s Elder Law Section.
 In that capacity, he advocated for seniors and people with disabilities by fostering dialogue between the legal community and Oregon’s Department of Human Services.
 From 2005-2008, he served on the Board of Directors for the Oregon Chapter of the Alzheimer’s Association.
-Currently, Michael serves on the Board of Directors for Store to Door, a non-profit organization that supports independent living for seniors and people with disabilities by providing a volunteer-based grocery shopping and delivery service.
+From 2014-2020, he served on the Board of Directors for Store to Door, a non-profit organization that supports independent living for seniors and people with disabilities by providing a volunteer-based grocery shopping and delivery service.
+Michael volunteers regularly for a variety of non-profit organizations.

 Raised in New Mexico, Michael holds a B.S. from Brigham Young University in Provo, Utah; an M.S.W. from New Mexico State University in Las Cruces, New Mexico; and a J.D. from the University of Denver College of Law.

-Michael enjoys good food and wine, travelling, kayaking, exploring nature, and laughing with friends.
+Michael enjoys good food and wine, traveling, kayaking, exploring nature, and laughing with friends.

 Angela began her career in the legal field while attending the University of Washington.
-Her studies and work experience are in the areas of estate planning and administration, guardianship and conservatorship, special needs planning, small business, real estate, and domestic relations.
-Angela’s experience spans over two decades. and includes a term as Chair of the Probate Special Group for the Oregon Paralegal Association.
+Her studies and work experience are in the areas of estate planning, trust and probate administration, guardianship and conservatorship, special needs planning, small business, real estate, and domestic relations.
+Angela’s experience spans over two decades, and includes a term as Chair of the Probate Specialty Group for the Oregon Paralegal Association.

 Angela is a Northwest native.
 She enjoys hiking, camping, and cycling with her family and friends.
 Her love for this community has led to years of volunteer work with children and adoption advocacy groups.
 She is proud to be a member of the Edgel Law Group team where she is able to further serve the needs of this community.